Unwound: Leaves Turn Inside You, breakup and aftermath (2001–2002)

 In April 2001, Unwound released their seventh studio album, Leaves Turn Inside You.
 The album, which saw the band venture into post-rock territory, was critically lauded.
-Unwound embarked on a 37-date tour of the United States in support of the album as a expanded five-piece, with the inclusion of guitarist David Scott Stone and Brandt Sandeno re-joining the band on keyboards.
+Unwound embarked on a 37-date tour of the United States in support of the album as an expanded five-piece, with the inclusion of guitarist David Scott Stone and Brandt Sandeno re-joining the band on keyboards.
 The tour was beset with numerous problems, including the band being poorly rehearsed for the expanded line-up's shows, which resulted in the band performing poorly at the start of their tour, and the cancellation of their biggest shows in Boston and New York City due to the September 11 attacks.
 Making matters worse was Vern Rumsey's alcoholism, which had become worse due to the stress of touring; Rumsey was often intoxicated during live performances and played a number of shows in agonizing pain after punching a wall and breaking his hands following a show in San Diego, and his relationships with Trosper and Lund became strained.

 Following the conclusion of the US tour, Unwound cancelled all of their European and Japan tour dates and regrouped.
 After returning to Olympia, Rumsey became reluctant to tour and suggested converting Unwound into a studio-only band (in the vein of the Beatles) in order to combat his alcoholism, which Lund and Trosper were reluctant to do.
 Ultimately, owing to this as well as issues with the band's members being located in different cities, Unwound decided to disband.

 Unwound announced their disbandment on April 1, 2002, shortly after co-headlining that year's All Tomorrow's Parties festival.
 The fact that they broke up on April Fool's Day fueled speculation that they would, in actuality, remain together; an early band T-shirt had the inscription "Unwound 1991–2091".
 Troubleman Unlimited's Mike Simonetti after hearing of the band's breakup posted a quick eulogy to Unwound on his record label's website: "Unwound were (and still are) beautiful people.
 Unwound was one of the most influential and vital bands of the '90s, and their last record was a masterpiece.
 You just don't know it yet.
 Unwound's influence will live on for a long time to come, and they were everything a band should be: independent and non-compromising in every aspect."